celery/celery/docs/getting-started/brokers/sqs.rst

 Installation
 ============

-For the Amazon SQS ssupport you have to install additional dependencies.
+For the Amazon SQS support you have to install additional dependencies.
 You can install both Celery and these dependencies in one go using the ``celery[sqs]`` :ref:`bundle <bundles>`: